Tackling Sampling Noise in Physical Systems for Machine Learning Applications: Fundamental Limits and Eigentasks: Information capacity with sampling noise

 We have shown that the problem of obtaining the eigentasks for a generic quantum system, and deducing its resolvable expressive capacity under finite measurement resources, can be reduced simply to solving the eigenproblem of its NSR matrix $\mathbf{R}$, Eq.\,(\ref{eq:Reigen}).
 Note that constructing $\mathbf{R}=\gr^{-\frac{1}{2}}\mathbf{V}\gr^{-\frac{1}{2}}$ requires computing the inverse of $\gr$.
 However, $\gr$ can have small (although always nonzero) eigenvalues, especially for larger systems, rendering it ill-conditioned and making the computation of $\mathbf{R}$ numerically unstable.
 Fortunately, certain simplifications can be made to derive an equivalent eigenproblem that is much easier to solve.
-We begin by employing the probability representation (rather than e.g. the Pauli representation) of readout features which renders the second-order moment matrix $\mathbf{D}$ diagonal. .
+We begin by employing the fact that the second-order moment matrix $\mathbf{D}$ of multinomial sampling is diagonal.
 In particular,

 Using $\mathbf{V} =\mathbf{D}-\gr$, we can rewrite the eigenproblem for $\mathbf{R}$,

 Finally, considering the inverse of the matrix on the left hand side, we obtain the simplified eigenproblem for the matrix $\mathbf{D}^{-1}\gr$,